JohanRuuskanen/eventbasedparticlefiltering/README.md

 #### Notice

-This package is very much still a work in progress and thus there is still much work to do.
+This package is a work in progress and thus there is still much to be done.